Anikcb/High-Availability-Cluster/README.md

 ### <ins>Publisher Confirms</ins>
 To sent acknowledgment after sync in mirrored queues `ha-sync-mode: manual`

+### <ins>Restart Node</ins>
+`restart: unless-stopped`: Restart the container unless it is explicitly stopped by the user (e.g., using `docker stop`).
+The container will be restarted on Docker daemon restarts, system reboots, or if the container exits unexpectedly, but not if the user stopped it.

 # Setup Highly Available Cluster
 Go to the Folder **RabbitMq**, open command Shell and run the commands
 ```bash